FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## Creating Environment Variables for Secure Email Configuration

 Configuring your email account within Node-RED involves handling sensitive data such as your login credentials.
 To ensure the security of your information, it's essential to utilize environment variables.
 This approach prevents your sensitive data from being directly exposed within your flow.
-For more information refer to the [Using Environemnt varriable with Node-RED].
+For more information refer to the [Using Environment variable with Node-RED].

 !["Screenshot of Dashboard displaying logged in user information"](./images/sending-and-receiving-email-with-node-red-node-red_setting_environment_variables.png "Screenshot of Dashboard displaying logged in user information"){data-zoomable}